NRdrgz/AMD_Robotics_Hackathon_2025_InverseKinematricks/README.md

 #### Inference

-All policies run on the AMD laptop using the Radeon 890M GPU, with both arms connected and controlled on the same laptop.
+All SmolVLA policies run on the AMD laptop using the Radeon 890M GPU, with both arms connected and controlled on the same laptop.
 The system demonstrates real-time performance with smooth policy switching and low-latency inference.

+We are also using RTC for all of our 3 policies to achieve smoother movements.

 Here is a screenshot of `htop` running during inference.
 As shown below, our system uses only 8 GiB of memory during policy inference, leaving ample headroom out of a total of 30 GiB: